oracle/docker-images/OracleDatabase/SingleInstance/README.md

     ORACLE EDITION:

+This parameter modifies the software home binaries but it doesn't have any effect on the datafiles.
+So, if existing datafiles are reused to bring up the database, the same ORACLE_EDITION must be passed as the one used to create the datafiles for the first time.

 #### Changing the admin accounts passwords

 On the first startup of the container a random password will be generated for the database if not provided.
 You can find this password in the output line: